 Children are well catered for.
-There is a cot, a protect and a trundle bed in addition to the two bunks and we also provide a high chair.
+There is a cot, and a trundle bed in addition to the two bunks and we also provide a high chair.
 The bunks and trundle can be made up for either boys or girls.

 Glass doors open on to a large timber deck, which is sheltered from the sun by sails and floodlit at night.
 This makes it ideal for entertaining.
 A barbeque and outdoor table seating for 10 completes the picture.
 The stunning views of Moreton Bay during the day and the Brisbane lights at night make this a wonderful place to have a meal or read a book.

 Nestled into the hill on the opposite side from the deck is a heated pool and spa for the private use of the occupants of the property.
 Sheltered from the wind it is the perfect place to relax and swim where elsewhere is windy and cold.
 Underwater lighting adds to the ambience and provides the perfect spot for evening drinks or a late night swim on warm nights.